Measles vaccine

-Medical uses
+Effectiveness

 One dose is about 93% effective while two doses of the vaccine are about 97% effective at preventing measles.
 Before the widespread use of the vaccine, measles was so common that infection was considered "as inevitable as death and taxes."
-In the United States, reported cases of measles fell from 3 to 4 million with 400 to 500 deaths to tens of thousands per year following introduction of two measles vaccines in 1963 (both an inactivated and a live attenuated vaccine (Edmonston B strain) were licensed for use, see chart at right).
+In the United States, reported cases of measles fell from 3 to 4 million with 400 to 500 deaths to tens of thousands of cases per year following introduction of two measles vaccines in 1963 (both an inactivated and a live attenuated vaccine (Edmonston B strain) were licensed for use, see chart at right).
 Increasing uptake of the vaccine following outbreaks in 1971 and 1977 brought this down to thousands of cases per year in the 1980s.
 An outbreak of almost 30,000 cases in 1990 led to a renewed push for vaccination and the addition of a second vaccine to the recommended schedule.
 No more than 220 cases were reported in any year from 1997 to 2013, and the disease was believed no longer endemic in the United States.
 In 2014, 667 cases were reported.

 The benefits of measles vaccination in preventing illness, disability, and death have been well documented.
 Within the first 20 years of being licensed in the U.S., measles vaccination prevented an estimated 52 million cases of the disease, 17,400 cases of intellectual disability, and 5,200 deaths.
 From 1999 to 2004 a strategy led by the WHO and UNICEF led to improvements in measles vaccination coverage that averted an estimated 1.4 million measles deaths worldwide.
 The vaccine for measles led to the near-complete elimination of the disease in the United States and other developed countries.
 While the vaccine is made with a live virus which can cause side effects, these are far fewer and less serious than the sickness and death caused by measles itself; side effects ranging from rashes to, rarely, convulsions, occur in a small percentage of recipients.